thediveo/lxkns/docs/model.md

 A `Translate()` operation then looks up the specified namespaced PID, getting the corresponding process' list of namespaced PIDs.
 It then returns the PID matching the destination "PID" namespace.

+Please note that currently there is no support for task ID (TID) translation.

 ## Containers!